rvinluan/rvinluan.github.io/_drafts/2015-06-01-just-did-a-thing.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">just plugged in my headphones so I could hear Netflix over the sound of me eating crunchy cereal, if you were wondering how my day was going</p>&mdash; Robert Vinluan (@RobertVinluan) <a href="https://twitter.com/RobertVinluan/status/561603474492641280">January 31, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 I see Tweets like this sometimes, and they're always pretty funny, so I wanted to see if I could build a bot that generates phrases of the same form.
-I figured it'd be a good opportunity for some funny juxtapostions as well as a good exercise working with structured grammars and also I haven't built a Twitter bot in a while, so last weekend I sat down and coded it up.
+I figured it'd be a good opportunity for some funny juxtapositions as well as a good exercise working with structured grammars and also I haven't built a Twitter bot in a while, so last weekend I sat down and coded it up.

 I went through a bunch of iterations, so this blog post is a documentation of how the bot works but also how I made it and what I improved to get it to where it is.